pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The purpose of these actions is to populate the SLIST with IP addresses of the nameservers for a zone.
 The actions defined in this document are:

-* server-address4: a set of IPv4 addresses in 4-byte wire format
+* server-address4: a set of IPv4 addresses for nameservers of the given zone
-* server-address6: a set of IPv6 addresses in 16-byte wire format
+* server-address6: a set of IPv6 addresses for nameservers of the given zone
-* server-name: a full-qualified domain name in uncompressed wire format
+* server-name: the domain name of a nameserver of the given zone; the addresses must be fetched
-* include-name: a full-qualified domain name in uncompressed wire format
+* include-name: the domain name of a zone that has more information about the nameservers of the given zone

 The presentation values for server-address4 and server-address6 are comma-separated list of one or more IP addresses of the appropriate family in standard textual format {{?RFC5952}} {{?RFC4001}}.
 The wire formats for server-address4 and server-address6 are a sequence of IP addresses in network byte order (for the respective address family).